Introduction

 Comparison – Thoracic vs. Abdominal

-Although both results provide reliable data as the respiration cycles are visible in both, the difference in peak-to-peak amplitudes can be of importance in applications where artifacts can be induced, such an in high motion activities.
+Although both results provide reliable data, as the respiration cycles are visible in both, the difference in peak-to-peak amplitudes can be important in applications where artefacts can be induced, such as in high-motion activities.

-In such cases, one can benefit from the advantages of greater peak-to-peak amplitudes as those are easier to extract from artifact induced data (for example, due to greater possibility of standing out from motion artifact distorted baselines) as compared to the thoracic respiration signal with smaller peak-to-peak artifacts.
+In such cases, one can benefit from the advantages of greater peak-to-peak amplitudes as those are easier to extract from artefact-induced data (for example, due to the greater possibility of standing out from motion artefact-distorted baselines) to the thoracic respiration signal with smaller peak-to-peak artefacts.